puffscoin/meteor-package-elements/README.md

 {{> dapp_selectAccount accounts=myAccounts}}
 ```

-This element works also well with the [ethereum:accounts](https://atmospherejs.com/ethereum/accounts) package, which provides you with `EthAccounts.find().fetch()` to get all current accounts.
+This element works also well with the [puffscoin:accounts](https://github.com/puffscoin/meteor-package-accounts) package, which provides you with `PuffsAccounts.find().fetch()` to get all current accounts.

 **Setting size**